pikanotjx/zhou-shen/README.md

 ## Pages

-There are 4 main pages in the website as follows:
+There are 5 pages in the website as follows:
 - Homepage
   - This mainly shows videos of some of Zhou Shen's most popular performances and songs.
+  - A form to send messages is also available along with his social links.

 - Songs
   - This showcases all of Zhou Shen's singles.

 - Shows
   - This shows most of the variety/reality shows that Zhou Shen has taken part in.

 - Concerts
   - This shows the concerts that Zhou Shen has held thus far.

+- 深的深 page
+  - This shares more about the album, and also allows users to play the songs in the album.

+- 勤深深 page
+  - This shares more about Zhou Shen and Hacken Lee as a duo, and also allows users to play the songs that they sang together.

 ## Conclusion